smbanasik/GarFishEngine/docs/december_report.md

 #### Proposed Architecture
 Recall that font data and font images are best with low coupling, because they are separate systems.
 Given this, we will want two files: font_data and font_image, each with their own types and helper functions.
-These functions will take in an `FT_FACE` and produce an array of character data  or an `AllocatedImage`, respectively.
+These functions will take in an `FT_Face` and produce an array of character data  or an `AllocatedImage`, respectively.

 These files will be used to power the `FontManager`, whose goal is to store the outputs of those helper functions and provide an interface to access them.
 The `FontManager` should